 If you are writing your own micro-services, then you need to ensure that your services check the authenticity of the security token passed and verify the rights of the user.

-So what defines serverless architecture?
+So is serverless architecture?

 There’s no exact definition, but I think there are some basic characteristics that define a system as serverless: